Stefan Themerson: Second World War and after

 Stefan and Franciszka Themerson published many of their works through their own Gaberbocchus Press (the Latinised version of Jabberwocky) from 1948 to 1979.
 Most were designed and illustrated by Franciszka.
 They also worked with the translators Barbara Wright and Stanley Chapman, and the artist Gwen Barnard.
 Their list of some 70 titles included works by Guillaume Apollinaire, Jankel Adler and Kurt Schwitters, the first English translation of Alfred Jarry's Ubu Roi, Raymond Queneau's Exercises in Style and The Good Citizen's Alphabet by Bertrand Russell.
 The latter wrote an encouraging preface to Professor Mmaa’s Lecture.
 Influenced by Queneau and his Oulipo circle, whom they visited in 1950, Stefan was the inventor of Semantic Poetry (see his 1945 novel Bayamus, and his 1975 tract On Semantic Poetry).
+His work was published in 0 to 9 magazine, a US publication which explored language and meaning-making.
 He wrote an opera, 'St. Francis and the Wolf of Gubbio' (1972).
 In 1981, Themerson delivered the annual Huizinga Lecture in Leiden in the Netherlands, under the title "The Chair of Decency".
-He died in London a few weeks after the death of his wife, in September 1988.
+He died in London, two months after the death of Franciszka, in September 1988.